-The ARMC EMS Fellowship is a 12-month fellowship that includes all required components of an accredited EMS program, including field care delivery, administrative oversight, administrative and academic projects, offline and online medical direction, and disaster medicine.
+The ARMC EMS Fellowship is a 12-month ACGME Accredited EMS Fellowship, that includes field care delivery, administrative oversight, administrative and academic projects, offline and online medical direction, and disaster & event medicine training.
 We partner with agencies including the San Bernardino County Fire Department, the Inland Counties Emergency Medical Services Authority (ICEMA), Inland Valley SWAT Team, Mercy Air, and AMR to ensure a sufficiently broad experience coupled with strong expertise.

 The ARMC Division of EMS is active in several ongoing research and community projects, including one of California’s Community Paramedicine Pilot Programs, involvement in quality improvement and quality assurance activities for the region, policy development, tactical medicine, and we are the leaders in prehospital TXA research.